Policy on Student Complaint Resolution Processes

-An academic community strives for excellence by encouraging an atmosphere of collaboration, collegiality, and integrity.
 St. Edward's University is committed to treating all members of the campus community fairly and respectfully in an environment that encourages resolution of most concerns through discussion that leads to mutual understanding.
 Policies applying to students are published annually in the St. Edward's University Code of Student Conduct and in the Undergraduate and Graduate Bulletins.
+Policies applying to Faculty are published in the Faculty Manual.
+Policies applying to all employees are published in the Employee Handbook (both found on MyHilltop).

 If the internal resources have been exhausted and the complaint is not satisfactorily resolved, the student may file a complaint with the Texas Higher Education Coordinating Board and/or the institution's accrediting agency.
-Contact information for these agencies is below:
+Please see the contact information for relevant agencies:

 Texas Higher Education Coordinating Board